-The Paramedicine Board of Australia (the Board) has adopted professional capabilities for registered paramedics on an interim basis and will apply them, as appropriate, to its regulatory functions.
+The Paramedicine Board of Australia (the Board) has approved professional capabilities for registered paramedics and will apply them, as appropriate, to its regulatory functions.

 These capabilities identify the knowledge, skills and professional attributes needed for safe and competent practice of paramedicine in Australia and draw on the Professional Competency Standards – Paramedics Version 2.2 2013 published by the Council of Ambulance Authorities and the Australasian Competency Standards for Paramedics 2011 published by Paramedicine Australasia.

 The Professional capabilities for registered paramedics apply to all registered paramedics and to individuals seeking to qualify for registration, including:

 The National Board has powers under the National Law1 to develop standards, codes and guidelines about the eligibility of individuals for registration in the paramedicine profession.

 Some of the National Board's standards, codes and guidelines refer to competent and ethical practice.

 1 Section 38 of the Health Practitioner Regulation National Law, as in force in each state and territory.

 The National Board has decided that, in order for an individual to be granted general registration, a practitioner must be able to demonstrate professional skills, attributes and the application of knowledge in the practice setting.

 The core domains and capabilities in this document have been informed by a comparative review of the documents that describe the competency standards for the paramedicine profession in Australia.